Table of Contents

 - Nodes can play three primary roles: Validators, Observers, and Fishermen.

-- The benefits of Elrond crypto are its Secure Proof of Stake, powerful ecosystem, and scalable technology.
+- The benefits of Elrond crypto are its Secure Proof of Stake consensus, powerful ecosystem, and scalable technology.

 How Does Elrond’s Network Structure Work?

 Elrond’s network consists of shards, the Metachain, and Nodes.
 A Shard is a smaller partition of the network that is used for scaling.
 Each of the shards is responsible for a part of the state (smart contracts, blockchain, accounts) and processing transactions (every shard processes only a fraction of the transactions in parallel with other shards).